Occupational health

 - Health surveillance programmes

-- Assessments on fitness to work following sickness absence to include rehabilitation programs (where indicated)
+- Assessments on fitness to work following sickness absence, including advice on recommended workplace adjustments if required

 - Assessments on fitness to work because of concerns about health at work